tassolacerda/p-lacerda/README.md

 My name is Paulo Lacerda 😃🇧🇷

-I'm a  Graphic Designer, Web Developer, that has been studying in Trybe since 2021.
+I'm a  Graphic Designer, Web Developer, that has been studying in Trybe and Unifor-CE since 2021.

 I really love to play, program and solve problems 💡